-The sitatunga (Tragelaphus spekii) is a semi-aquatic tropical antelope similar (in appearance) and closely related to the bushbuck.
-The sitatunga male is larger than the female with a shaggier coat, both sexes are striped, and it has uniquely splayed hooves adapted to its favored habitat of papyrus, wetlands and associated ecosystems.
+The sitatunga (Tragelaphus spekii), a semi-aquatic tropical antelope closely akin to the bushbuck in appearance, displays distinctive traits.
+The male sitatunga is larger than its female counterpart, sporting a shaggier coat.
+Both sexes bear stripes, and it possesses specially splayed hooves, perfectly suited to its preferred habitat of papyrus, wetlands, and associated ecosystems.

 It’s currently endangered throughout its African range.
 The major threats to the Sitatunga’s existence are wetland reclamation, hunting and unsustainable harvesting of the plant species that constitute its food.
 In addition, the species has low resilience to these threats.

 The sitatunga exhibits excellent elongation of the hooves, which have a wide splay and naked padlike pattern.
 They possess unique flexibility of the joints at the feet, representing structural adaptations for walking on boggy and marshy ground.